Wrongful Death Lawsuits in Texas: Laws, Who Can File, and Deadlines

 • Breach of duty.
 The defendant failed to meet that duty.

 • Causation.
-The breach of duty directly caused the death of the loved one.
+The breach of duty directly caused the death.

 • Damages.
 The surviving family members suffered measurable losses because of the death, including financial and emotional harm.